 Transcripts can be issued only by the Office of the Registrar at Touro College in New York, not by the Israeli institution.
 Although many colleges grant transfer credit for the Israel Option Program, Touro College cannot guarantee that students will receive transfer credit at other institutions.
 Students considering attendance at another college are responsible for contacting the alternate institution to determine if transfer credit will be granted.

-Enrollment with Touro College while in Israel is a mutual commitment.
+Enrollment in the Touro College Israel Option is the first year of a baccalaureate degree at Touro College.
 Accordingly, students are expected to complete their baccalaureate degree studies at Touro College.
 Furthermore, it is required that students not hold a deferral at another institution during the Israel year.
-Students holding deferrals at another college should not enroll on the TCIO.
+Students holding deferrals at another college should not enroll in the TCIO.